 For a fifth consecutive season, a seventh concert, not part of the subscription series, will be held in the nearby Lutheran Church of the Good Shepherd.
 A piano recital at the church will be held on Saturday, July 22, at 7:30 p.m.

-A complete list of music programs will be posted soon on the Concerts page.
+A complete list of music programs is posted on the Concerts page.

 Music programs and the lineup of artists for seven spectacular concerts are set for the 28th annual Kingston Chamber Music Festival, to be held July 20 - 31, 2016, at the University of Rhode Island.